How to Get Help With Funeral Costs for a Parent

 Crowdfunding has become a reliable way for family and friends to raise money to cover the cost of a funeral.
 Often, those who knew the deceased are happy to help.
 Donating to a funeral fund can also be a meaningful option in place of sending flowers or cards.
 If you choose to start a funeral fundraiser, learn more about funeral fundraising tips that can help cut memorial costs.

 Getting financial help for a funeral can be easy with crowdfunding.
 In the US, there’s no fee to start or manage your fundraiser on GoFundMe.
 However, there is one small transaction fee per donation that covers all your fundraising needs.
 Everything else goes directly to your cause, because that’s what matters most.

 Crowdfunding means no wait times to receive help

 Many people have used GoFundMe to help with death costs for a parent, and funds can be withdrawn immediately as they are raised.
-With online fundraising, there are no waiting periods to receive your funds, so you can start receiving financial help for a funeral right away.

 Examples of funeral fundraisers for families